jacksleight/laravel-omni/README.md

   All components that declare a `omni` template run in standard mode.
 They support `mount` and `rendering` lifecycle hooks.

 * **Livewire Mode**
   Components that declare a `omni:wire` template and have no code outside of the `<template>` tag run in Livewire mode.
-They run through the usual [Livewire lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).
+They are handled by Livewire and through the usual [lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).

 * **Combined Mode**
   Components that declare a `omni:wire` template and have code outside of the `<template>` tag run in combined mode.
 Combined components are actually two instances of the same component.
 The part of the template outside the `<template>` tag runs in standard mode, and then the part of the template inside the `<template>` tag runs in Livewire mode.